 The wood of the weirwood is an excellent, though expensive, building material because it does not rot.
 Weirwood can be used for making bows, spears, and arrows; Ygritte and Brynden Rivers both have horn and weirwood bows, and the children of the forest are said to have used weirwood bows.
 Styr has a long bronze and weirwood spear.

 Weirwood can also be used to make furniture.
-The meeting table of the Kingsguard is made of white weirwood fashioned into the shape of a shield and supported by three white stallions, and the throne, as well as the Moon Door, of House Arryn in The Eyrie is carved out of weirwood.
+The meeting table of the Kingsguard is made of white weirwood fashioned into the shape of a shield and supported by three white stallions, and the throne, as well as the Moon Door, of House Arryn in The Eyrie are carved out of weirwood.
 Weirwood is also used in architecture for things such as the Black Gate of Nightfort and the rafters of Harrenhal and Whitewalls.
 The House of Black and White's main door is made of weirwood and ebony, as are it's chairs.
 Tobho Mott's shop has doors carved out of ebony and weirwood showing a hunting scene.

 Black Gate at Nightsfort